lake-wg/edhoc/draft-ietf-lake-edhoc.md

   |          | Payload: EDHOC message_4
   |          |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-coap1 title="Example of transferring EDHOC in CoAP when the Initiator is CoAP client.
-The optional message_4 is included in this example, without which that message needs no payload."}
+{: #fig-coap1 title="Example of the forward message flow."}
 {: artwork-align="center"}

+The forward message flow of EDHOC can be combined with an OSCORE exchange in a total of two round-trips, see {{I-D.ietf-core-oscore-edhoc}}.

+### The Reverse Message Flow {#reverse}

-The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.
+In the reverse message flow the CoAP client is the Responder and the CoAP server is the Initiator.
+This flow protects the server identity against active attackers and the client identity against passive attackers.

-An alternative exchange that protects the server identity against active attackers and the client identity against passive attackers is shown in {{fig-coap2}}.
-In this case the CoAP Token enables the Responder to correlate message_2 and message_3, and the prepended C_I enables correlation on the Initiator (server) side.
-If EDHOC message_4 is used, C_I is prepended, and it is transported with CoAP in the payload of a POST request with a 2.04 (Changed) response.
+ In the reverse message flow, the CoAP Token enables correlation on the Responder (client) side, and the prepended C_I enables correlation on the Initiator (server) side.

+* To trigger a new session, the client makes an empty POST request to the server's resource for EDHOC.

+* EDHOC message_1 is sent from the server to the client in the payload of the response with response code 2.04 (Changed).

+* EDHOC message_2 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request, prepended with the connection identifier C_I.

+* EDHOC message_3 or the EDHOC error message is sent from the server to the client in the payload of the response, in the former case with response code 2.04 (Changed), in the latter with response code as specified in {{edhoc-oscore-over-coap}}.

+If message_4 is used, then C_I is prepended and message_4 (or the EDHOC error message) is transported with CoAP in the payload of a POST request.
+The response is analogous to message_2.

+An example of a successful EDHOC exchange over CoAP in the reverse message flow is shown in {{fig-coap2}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 Client    Server